tornado80/collaborative-whiteboard/USER_STORIES.md

 Post-condition: The last action of this specific user is undoed.

-> Each user have their own undo history
+> Each user have their own undo history and history is preserved only for the current session

+> Once the session is closed, the Undo/Redo history is deleted

 ### Redo an action
 Actors: User